 All statutory policies, guidance and procedures relating to safeguarding, child protection and behaviour are available on the school website.
-These include, Safeguarding and Child Protection, Anti-bullying, Online safety etc.
+These include, Safeguarding and Child Protection, Anti-bullying, Online safety, Child on Child abuse policy written in collaboration with the pupils etc.